Welcome to Crooked Tree

-The story goes that Crooked Tree village got its name from early logwood cutters who boated up Belize River and Black Creek to a giant lagoon marked by a tree that seemingly grew in every direction.
-These 'crooked trees’ (cashew trees, in fact) still grow in abundance around the lagoon.
-Founded in the early 18th century, Crooked Tree may be the oldest village in Belize.
-Until the 3½-mile causeway from the Northern Hwy was built in 1984, the only way to get here was by boat, so it's no wonder life still maintains the slow rhythm of bygone centuries.
+Founded in the early 18th century, Crooked Tree – 33 miles from Belize City – may be the oldest non-indigenous village in Belize.
+Apparently the area got its name from early logwood cutters who boated up Belize River and Black Creek to a giant lagoon marked by a tree that seemingly grew in every direction.
+These 'crooked trees' (logwood trees, in fact) still grow in abundance around the lagoon.
+Until the 3.5-mile causeway from the highway was built in 1984, the only way to get here was by boat, so it's no wonder life still maintains the slow rhythm of bygone centuries.